GoLearnToCode/kiei925-spring17/workbook/final.md

 ### How To Turn In Your Project

-Your final project must be contained in a workspace named *final* in your C9 account.
+Your final project must be contained in a _private_ workspace named *final* in your C9 account.
 You should use the `starting-point` repository as the initial clone url.

 Please send a Canvas message to Garrett when your project is ready for review; include the name of your final project workspace and your live URL (if applicable).